-Students who graduated from high school more than ten years ago are eligible to take the RISE assessment unless documentation can be provided that would qualify the student to be exempt/waived from taking the RISE assessment (see below).
-Additional requirements include completion of the North Carolina Residency Determination Service Application and FTCC Admissions Application.
+Students who graduated from high school more than ten years ago will be required to take the RISE assessment unless documentation can be provided that would qualify the student to be exempt/waived from taking the RISE assessment (see below).
+Additional requirements include completion of a RDS Application and FTCC Admissions Application.
 An official government-issued photo identification (i.e. such as a driver's license, military ID, or passport) that bears your first and last name will be required to take the assessment.